hannahmetzler/ai_skills/Notes_for_future_courses.md

 - Formatting is consistently important.
   - (Although the study tested this with the format: "Format your response as follows: 'The correct answer is (insert answer here)'").
   - So it's conflated with the prompt "the correct answer is"

-- Try it out for all worktasks and see how good it does
 - There is no clear science of prompt engineering.
 AI is inconcistent and weird.
 - treat AI just like an infinitely patient new coworker who forgets everything you tell them each new conversation
 - Treat as human citation: OpenAI’s ChatGPT-4.5 Passes Turing Test With 73% Success Rate [ref](https://arxiv.org/pdf/2503.23674)

-## Co-worker

-- Work with it, do not just give it orders, learn what it's good or bad at.
-- You are the expert: Start by using it in areas of your expertise.
-- You'll learn where hallucinations are a big deal, and where they are not over time
-- Reduce hallucinations by giving the AI the ability to be wrong, for example,
-writing: if you’re unsure or necessary information, say “I don’t have enough information to answer this"

-[Techcrunch article](https://techcrunch.com/2025/04/18/openais-new-reasoning-ai-models-hallucinate-more/): Hallucinations have proven to be one of the biggest and most difficult problems to solve in AI.
-Reasoning models hallucinate more.
-- give models webs search: helpful

-## New on the job

-- Clarity: be very clear on exactly what you want
-  - ("You don’t want a report on the pros and cons in remote learning, you want a report on the pros and cons in remote learning appropriate for a regional university in the Midwestern US and that might convince a business school Dean to fund a new remote learning program.")
-- give examples of good or bad responses (few shot prompting)
-- give step by step instructions
-- give it feedback

-## Forgetfulness

-- provide context: role, persona (help most of the time but not always, but are not magically turn the AI into that role)
-- documents
-- pay attention to context window

-## Infinite patience

-- abundance
-- 15 ways to complete a sentence
-- email in 3 different tones
-- Ask for 30 ideas
-- Push for variation ("give me ideas that are 80% weirder"), recombination (idea 12+16) and expansion (more ideas like number 12).
-- Then select one idea you like.

-## Don't make it hard

-- Simply use it.
-- Spend 10h to figure out how it's useful for you.
-Test how it fits into your work and life.
-- Don't aim for perfection.

-## General

-- AI is unreliable in some tasks.
-In other tasks, AI is superhuman.

-# Images & reasoning

-- recognizing locations from photos.
-Researching other infos about pictures (name of ship and where it will dock next example)